 • 2 teaspoons ground coriander

-• 1 carton (32 oz.) chicken stock (4 cups; 907g)
+• 1 (32-ounce) carton chicken stock 4 cups

-• 1-1/2 cups frozen shelled edamame (or frozen peas)
+• 1-1/2 cups frozen shelled edamame or frozen peas

-• 4 oz. lo mein noodles (Note 4)
+• 4 ounces lo mein noodles see note 5

-• Salt & pepper
+• Salt and pepper

 Instructions

-• OIL AND AROMATICS: Add oil to a large soup pot over medium-low heat.
+• Add oil to a large soup pot over medium-low heat.
 Thinly slice green onions and separate the white part from the green (save the top half for garnish).
 Measure out 1/2 cup of the white part of the sliced onions and add to pot along with ginger, garlic, and lemongrass.
-Sautรฉ until soft, 3-5 minutes.
+Sautรฉ until soft, 3โ€“5 minutes.
 While you get this going, bring a large pot of water to boil for the noodles.

-• SIMMER: Once the green onions are soft, add in curry paste and ground coriander.
-Stir constantly for 2-4 minutes or until very fragrant.
-Don't rush this-- we're creating the foundation of flavor.
-Increase heat to medium high and while stirring constantly and scraping the bottom of the pot, gradually add in 1 cup of chicken stock until incorporated.
-Add in the rest of the chicken stock and the entire can of coconut milk.
-Stir until smooth then add in the frozen edamame, soy sauce, and lime juice.
+• Once the green onions are soft, add in curry paste and ground coriander.
+Stir constantly for 2โ€“4 minutes or until very fragrant.
+Donโ€™t rush thisโ€”weโ€™re creating the foundation of flavor.
+Increase heat to medium high and while stirring constantly and scraping the bottom of the pot, gradually add 1 cup of chicken stock until incorporated.
+Add the rest of the chicken stock and the entire can of coconut milk.
+Stir until smooth, then add frozen edamame, soy sauce, and 2 tablespoons lime juice.

-• FINISH BROTH: Bring to a simmer.
-Once simmering, reduce the heat to maintain a gentle simmer and cook uncovered for 5 minutes.
-Taste and season with salt and pepper, I typically add 1/4 teaspoon of each.
-Add 2-3 teaspoons brown sugar if needed to offset spice.
-Here's where you'll want to take a minute to adjust other flavors -- See Note 5.
+• Bring to a simmer.
+Once simmering, reduce heat to maintain a gentle simmer and cook uncovered for 5 minutes.
+Taste and season with salt and pepper; I add 1/4 teaspoon each.
+Add 2โ€“3 teaspoons brown sugar if needed to offset spice.
+Hereโ€™s where youโ€™ll want to adjust other flavorsโ€”see note 5.

-• NOODLES: Meanwhile, the water should be boiling.
+• Meanwhile, the water should be boiling.
 Boil lo mein noodles according to package directions.
 Drain and do not run under water.
-Right after draining, use tongs to divide the noodles equally among 4 large soup bowls.
-Dice up the chicken and divide evenly among the 4 bowls (1/2 cup diced chicken per bowl) right on top of noodles.
+Right after draining, use tongs to divide the noodles equally among 4 soup bowls.
+Dice up the chicken and divide evenly among the bowls (1/2 cup diced chicken per bowl) right on top of noodles.

 Recipe Notes

-Note 1: Garlic, ginger, and lemongrass paste: To keep things quick, grab refrigerated minced garlic and refrigerated ginger paste.
-As far as lemongrass paste -- it can be tricky to find, but it adds loads of flavor.
-I've had no problem finding it at my local Asian market, but often purchase it online for ease.
-If you can't find it, the soup is still tasty without it!
+Note 2: Lemongrass paste can be tricky to find, but it adds loads of flavor.
+I find it at my local Asian market but often purchase it online for ease.
+If you canโ€™t find it, the soup is still tasty without it!

-Note 3: Coconut milk: The coconut milk really offsets the spice of the curry paste, so be sure to get a full-fat one (lite coconut milk won't thicken as nicely and won't offset the spice as well).
-We use Imperial Kitchen in this recipe.ย
+Note 3: The coconut milk offsets the spice of the curry paste, so be sure to get a full-fat one (lite coconut milk also wonโ€™t thicken as nicely).
+I use Imperial Kitchen.

-Note 4: Lo mein noodles: We love lo mein (also found in the international section of your grocery store) but have also tried ramen noodles (discard seasoning packets) and even thin spaghetti will work.
-Pretty much whatever noodles you have on hand will be fine -- just stick to the 4 ounces.
-We've also tested rice noodles and enjoyed that, but prefer the lo mein.
+Note 4: I love lo mein (also found in the international section of your grocery store) but have also tried ramen noodles (discard seasoning packets), rice noodles (good but preferred lo mein), and even thin spaghetti will workโ€”just stick to the 4 ounces.

 Nutrition